What is a dental crown?

 Our TRIOS 5 intraoral scanner takes thousands of micro-images per second, building a precise 3D map of your prepared tooth and the opposing arch.
 No putty impressions.
 The scanner also captures shade data, helping us select the ceramic block that best matches your surrounding teeth.
 A study in the International Journal of Prosthodontics (2020) found that digital impressions were significantly more accurate than conventional alginate or polyvinyl siloxane impressions for single-unit crowns.

-For same-day crowns, we design your restoration on-screen and the CEREC mill carves it from a ceramic block.
-The software uses biogeneric algorithms based on the anatomy of tens of thousands of teeth to propose an optimal crown shape, which Dr. Fatima then adjusts to match your specific bite and esthetic needs.
-For lab crowns, we place a temporary crown and send the digital file to the lab.
+We place a well-fitting temporary crown to protect the prepared tooth while your permanent restoration is made.
+Your restoration is designed from the digital scan on-screen: the CAD/CAM software uses biogeneric algorithms based on the anatomy of tens of thousands of teeth to propose an optimal crown shape, which Dr. Fatima then adjusts to match your specific bite and esthetic needs.
+The approved design guides milling of the crown from a ceramic block.

-You leave with a fully functioning, permanent tooth--no temporaries, no second visit.
+You leave with a fully functioning, custom permanent tooth.

 How long does a crown last?